-The Company has entered into indemnification agreements with its officers and directors, to the extent permitted by law, pursuant to which the Company has agreed to reimburse the officers and directors for legal expenses in the event of litigation and regulatory matters.
+We have entered into indemnification agreements with our officers and directors, to the extent permitted by law, pursuant to which we have agreed to reimburse the officers and directors for legal expenses in the event of litigation and regulatory matters.
 The terms of these indemnification agreements provide for no limitation to the maximum potential future payments.
-The Company has a directors and officers insurance policy that may, in certain instances, mitigate the potential liability and payments.
+We have a directors and officers insurance policy that may, in certain instances, mitigate the potential liability and payments.